tlogan/ERST/README.md

 - interpolation is the construction of an interpretation and a valid formula from an instance/derivation constrained by a specification
     - interpolation is simply used to find a generalizable refinement from some instance
     - e.g. `P_instance <: P_interp <: P_spec`
+    - construction of formulas with disjunction and conjunction represents construction of an interpolant
+    - updating the interpretation propagates the interpolant to higher levels

 - predicate abstraction requires a universe of predicates for constructing the interpolation